Wandering journeyman: Historic roots

-In medieval times, an apprentice was bound to his master for a number of years.
-He lived with the master as a member of the household, receiving most or all of his/her compensation in the form of food and lodging; in Germany, an apprentice normally had to pay a fee (known in German as Lehrgeld) for his or her apprenticeship.
+In medieval times, the guild system bound an apprentice to his master for a number of years.
+The apprentice lived with the master as a member of the household, receiving most or all of his/her compensation in the form of food and lodging; in Germany, an apprentice normally had to pay a fee (known in German as Lehrgeld) for his or her apprenticeship.
 After the years of apprenticeship (Lehrjahre), the apprentice was absolved from his/her obligations (this absolution was known as a Freisprechung).
 The guilds, however, would not allow a young craftsman without experience to be promoted to master – apprentices could only choose to be employed, although many of them preferred to travel around instead.

-Until craftsmen became masters, they would only be paid by the day (the French word journée refers to the time span of a day).
+Until craftsmen became masters, they would only be paid by the day (the term "journeyman" relates to the French word journée, meaning the time span of a day).

 In parts of Europe, such as in later medieval Germany, moving from one town to another to gain experience of different workshops became an important part of the training of a journeyman (Geselle) who aspired to become a master.
-Carpenters in Germany have retained the tradition of travelling journeymen even today, although only a small minority still practice it.
+Some carpenters in Germany have retained the tradition of travelling journeymen even today, although only a small minority still practice it.

 In the Middle Ages, the number of years spent travelling differed according to the craft.
 Only after half of the required travelling years (Wanderjahre) would the journeyman register with a guild for the right to train up as a master.
 After completing the travelling years, he would settle in a workshop of the guild and after toughing it out for several more years (Mutjahre, "years of spirit[edness]/determination"), he would be allowed to produce a "masterpiece" (Meisterstück) and to present it to the guild.
-With their consent he would be promoted to guild master and as such be allowed to open his own guild workshop in town.
+With their consent he would be promoted to guild master and as such be allowed to open his own guild-workshop in town.